sure-trust/G6_Autocad/Course Report/Sakshi.md

 ## Qualifications: Third Year Mechanical Engineering

-Welcome to the course report for the G6_Autocad!
+Welcome to the course report for the AutoCad & Solidworks for Mechanical Engineers!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project